quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

 ## Quattor Building Tools and Releases

-MS interested in getting source RPMs for easier integration of their patches in MS-specific RPMs
+MS interested in getting source RPMs for build reproducibility plus easier integration of any patches
 * James will try to produce them as part of the next release

 Component config.pan: MS needs to patch them to include a MS specific template at the end